FluffyPira/picture-bot/README.md

 - cd picture-bot
 - bundle install
 - add images to /pictures
-- modify bots.rb to include oauth, account names, and author's twitter handle
+- modify bots.rb and auth.yml to your liking.
+	- auth.yml should contain your authorization keys.
+	- bots.rb will hold all other configuration for now.
-- run with ./run.rb
+- run with the command 'ebooks start'

 Remember that to get the oauth information, you will need to create a [twitter app](https://apps.twitter.com/app/new) associated with the account or use [twurl](https://github.com/marcel/twurl) to associate your bot with an app.